 Our focus on cost reduction across all of our business activities, including through improving the cost base and production efficiency of our pulp production facilities, shifting from a forestry ownership to a forestry management business model, divesting non-core assets, increasing and stabilising production and reducing overhead costs, has allowed us to optimise our business and run it more efficiently.
 For example, we introduced our Total Quality Management programme in 2011, which is designed to drive operational efficiencies, balance maintenance capital expenditure requirements across our facilities and significantly improve utilisation rates and productivity levels.
 More recently, our Competitiveness Recovery Plan, introduced in May 2014, enabled us to quickly and effectively respond to the evolving regulatory environment in Spain, and, in particular, to offset the negative impact of certain regulatory changes resulting from the completion of a structural reform of the Spanish energy industry undertaken by the Spanish government during 2012 and 2013 and which we believe has established a stable energy generation framework under which we can develop our business in the medium- to long-term, through the implementation of a comprehensive cost optimisation strategy.
 As part of this plan, we completely shut down our pulp production and energy cogeneration activities at Huelva in October 2014, which were no longer profitable due to a reduction in cogeneration premiums, cost inefficiencies at this particular facility and a lack of local timber supplies.
-At our other facilities at Navia and

-Pontevedra, we have also increased our focus on automation, which has enabled us to reduce our workforce and other costs, and plan to continue to work to reduce raw material usage and, more generally, to increase operational efficiencies at these facilities.
+At our other facilities at Navia and Pontevedra, we have also increased our focus on automation, which has enabled us to reduce our workforce and other costs, and plan to continue to work to reduce raw material usage and, more generally, to increase operational efficiencies at these facilities.

-As a result of these initiatives, our average annual Cash Costs decreased by 5.9% from €406 per tonne in the year ended December 31, 2014 to €359.0 per tonne in the year ended December 31, 2015.
-Actually our Cash Costs in December 2014 and in December 2015 were €483.7 per tonne and €353.0 per tonne, respectively.
+As a result of these initiatives, our Cash Costs decreased by 3.9% from €354.8 per tonne in the fourth quarter 2015 to €340.9 per tonne in the fourth quarter, 2016.
+In addition, our Total Average Costs in the year ended December 31, 2015 and in December 31, 2016 were €359.0 per tonne and €356.7 per tonne, respectively.